Overview：Non-ATP Competitive CDC7 Inhibitor for Treatment of Broad Variety of Cancer Types

 LBS-007 is a novel targeted therapy for the treatment of a broad array of cancers.
 It has demonstrated activity against leukemia and solid tumors, especially in chemotherapy-resistant cell lines and other cancer cell lines.

-LBS-007 has obtained Orphan Drug Destination (ODD) for Acute Lymphoma Leukemia (ALL) from US FDA in 2018/March and is expected to enter a first-in-human Phase 1 trial in 2020.
+LBS-007 has obtained Orphan Drug Destination (ODD) for Acute Lymphoma Leukemia (ALL) from US FDA in 2018/March and entered a first-in-human Phase 1/2 trial.

 Pancreatic cancer is one of the most deadly of all types of cancer.
 Current treatment options are limited and according to the American Cancer Society, for all stages of pancreatic cancer combined, the one-year relative survival rate is 20%, and the five-year rate is 7%.